Metric results on sumsets and Cartesian products of classes of Diophantine sets: Sumsets and Cartesian products of the set of Liouville numbers

 Recall that $\xi\in\mathbb{R}\setminus \mathbb{Q}$ is called Liouville number if the inequality

-has a solution in rational numbers $p/q$ for arbitrarily large $N$.
+has solutions in rational numbers $p/q$ for arbitrarily large $N$.
 Let us denote the set of Liouville numbers by $\mathscr{L}$.
-This is an interesting set in many aspects.
-Its Hausdorff dimension equals $0$ but on the other hand, it is co-meager, i.e. its complement $\mathbb{R}\setminus \mathscr{L}$ is of first category.
+The Hausdorff dimension of $\mathscr{L}$ equals to $0$.
+But, on the other hand, it is co-meager, i.e. its complement $\mathbb{R}\setminus \mathscr{L}$ is of first category.
 See Chapter 2 of Oxtoby's book~\cite{oxtoby} for short proofs of both results.
-For improved measure theoretic results on $\mathscr{L}$ when considering general Hausdorff $f$-measures, we refer to Olsen and Renfro~\cite{olsen} and Bugeaud, Dodson and Kristensen~\cite{bdk}.
+For refined further measure theoretic results on $\mathscr{L}$ when considering general Hausdorff $f$-measures, we refer to Olsen and Renfro~\cite{olsen} and Bugeaud, Dodson and Kristensen~\cite{bdk}.